 Debt Yield vs Loan to Value Ratio

 The debt service coverage ratio and the loan to value ratio are the traditional methods used in commercial real estate loan underwriting.
 However, the problem with using only these two ratios is that they are subject to manipulation.
-The debt yield on the other hand is a static measure that will not vary based on changing market valuations, interest rates and amortization periods.
+The debt yield, on the other hand, is a static measure that will not vary based on changing market valuations, interest rates and amortization periods.

 The loan to value ratio is the total loan amount divided by the appraised value of the property.
-In this formula the total loan amount is not subject to variation, but the estimated market value is.
-This became apparent during the 2008 financial crises when valuations rapidly declined and distressed properties became difficult to value.
+In this formula, the total loan amount is not subject to variation, but the estimated market value is.
+This became apparent during the 2008 financial crises, when valuations rapidly declined and distressed properties became difficult to value.
 Since market value is volatile and only an estimate, the loan to value ratio does not always provide an accurate measure of risk for a lender.
 Consider the following range of market values:

 As you can see, the LTV ratio changes as the estimated market value changes (based on direct capitalization).
 While an appraisal may indicate a single probable market value, the reality is that the probable market value falls within a range and is also volatile over time.
 The above range indicates a market cap rate between 4.50% and 5.50%, which produces loan to value ratios between 71% and 86%.
 With such potential variation, it’s hard to get a static measure of risk for this loan.
-The debt yield can provide us with this static measure, no matter what the market value is.
+The debt yield can provide us with this static measure, regardless of what the market value is.
 For the loan above, it’s simply $95,000 / $1,500,000, or 6.33%.

 Debt Yield vs Debt Service Coverage Ratio

-Assuming we go with the 25 year amortization and approve the loan, is this a good bet?
+Assuming we go with the 25-year amortization and approve the loan, is this a good bet?
 Since the debt yield isn’t impacted by the amortization period, it can provide us with an objective measure of risk for this loan with a single metric.
-In this case the debt yield is simply $90,000 / $1,000,000, or 9.00%.
+In this case, the debt yield is simply $90,000 / $1,000,000, or 9.00%.
 If our internal policy required a minimum 10% debt yield, then this loan would not likely be approved, even though we could achieve the required DSCR by changing the amortization period.

 Just like the amortization period, the interest rate can also significantly change the debt service coverage ratio.
 Consider the following:

 As shown above, the DSCR at a 7% interest rate is only 1.05x.
 Assuming the lender was not willing to negotiate on amortization but was willing to negotiate on the interest rate, then the DSCR requirement could be improved by simply lowering the interest rate.
-At a 5% interest rate the DSCR dramatically improves to 1.24x.
+At a 5% interest rate, the DSCR dramatically improves to 1.24x.